 At the bottom of every single column, list entry job requirements including any skills, experience, certifications and so on.
 You can also rate your current skills next to them.

 4. Imagine yourself doing that job

 Now we’re getting to the point where your intuition can start to shine.
 Why do I think it’s important?
 Because you’re not a robot and you want to make sure that you enjoy the career path you select for yourself!
-You will be spending on average 40 hours a week working in this field if successful, so I think it’s important to choose what feels right, interests and lights you up the most.
+You will be spending on average 40 hours a week working in this field if successful.
+So, I think it’s important to make a career decision that feels right, interests and lights you up the most.